 Property Description by between the host and One Identity Manager.
-As soon as objects for host are available in One Identity Manager, the type of synchroniz can no longer be changed. - If you create a host with Manager is used. the Synchronization Editor r, One Identity Table 21: Permitted values Value Synchronization by Provisioned by One Identity Manager Unix connector Unix connector No synchronization none none synchronization , you ca data between One Identity Operating system description Description of the operat ing system.
-Distribution Installed distribution of the operating system.
+As soon as objects for this host are available in One Identity Manager, the type of synchronization can no longer be changed.
+If you create a host with the Synchronization Editor, One Identity Manager is used. r, One Identity Table 21: Permitted values Value Synchronization by Provisioned by One Identity Manager Unix connector Unix connector No synchronization none none synchronization , you ca data between One Identity Operating system description Description of the operat ing system.
+Distribution Installed distribution of the ne operating system.
 Distribution version Version of the installed di istribution.
 Kernel version Current version of the ke rnel.
-Operating system type Type of operating system n, such as Linux, AIX, or Ul NIX.
+Operating system type Type of operating system n, such as Linux, AIX, or U NIX.